Dick LeBeau: Cincinnati Bengals (second stint)

 In 1997, LeBeau returned to the Bengals as defensive coordinator.
 The defense was ranked 25th in 1996, and in his first year back they dropped to 28th and allowed just over 400 points.
 In 1998 they remained 28th in the NFL (of 30 teams) and allowed 452 points.
 In 1999 the zone blitz scheme began to take hold and although the Bengals defense allowed 460 points, they improved to 25th in the NFL (out of 31 teams).

 Head coach

 LeBeau was named interim head coach for the Bengals in 2000 following head coach Bruce Coslet's resignation during the 2000 season.
 Following the season, he was named permanent head coach.

 Despite LeBeau's considerable defensive coaching talent, his offenses were not nearly as successful as head coach, and his teams finished 4–9, 6–10, and 2–14, respectively, in his three seasons.
 LeBeau's overall record as a head coach was 12–33.
 He was fired after the 2002 season.

 Buffalo Bills

-Shortly after being fired by the Bengals, LeBeau was named the Buffalo Bills's assistant head coach.
+Shortly after being fired by the Bengals, LeBeau was hired by the Buffalo Bills to be their assistant head coach.